tomeravgil/GuardCar/frontend/webapplication/README.md

 This file gives a short setup + run guide, a small file map (where to find the layout/pages), the intended frontend tasks, and acceptance criteria.

 ## Install & run (developer flow)
-Open a PowerShell terminal in `frontend/webapp` then:
+Open a Comand Promt terminal in `frontend/webapp` then:

 ```powershell
 # install dependencies (npm is the default here)